Regional airlines rarely become beloved institutions.

 Wolf's Cape Air biography is revealing on this point.
 Before founding the airline, he studied political philosophy at Wesleyan, trained in airframe and power plant maintenance at the Quaker School of Aeronautics, worked as a community and union organizer in Boston, and managed Chatham Municipal Airport while also working as a flight instructor and aircraft mechanic.

 That is an unusual combination.
 It helps explain why Cape Air never reads like a startup myth about disruption.
 Wolf came into aviation through maintenance, local operations, and public-facing organizing work.
-He understood that transportation is not only about machines in the air.
-It is also about labor, trust, weather, schedules, and communities that can be cut off when somebody decides a route is too small to matter.
+He understood that transportation is about labor, trust, weather, schedules, and communities that can be cut off when somebody decides a route is too small to matter.

 You can feel that practical cast in the company he left behind.
 Cape Air's public materials still describe a network rooted in places that are beautiful, remote, seasonal, or otherwise easy for larger carriers to undervalue.